MuhammadAshraful/Jetbot-Collision-Avoidance/README.md

-# Jetbot-Collision-Avoidance
-Real-Time Obstacle Avoidance on JetBot using AlexNet
 # 🤖 JetBot Collision Avoidance using Deep Learning (AlexNet)

 This project implements **real-time obstacle avoidance** on the [JetBot](https://github.com/NVIDIA-AI-IOT/jetbot) platform using a **camera feed and deep learning classification model**.
 The robot detects whether the path is **blocked or free**, and navigates accordingly.